-The terms You and Your mean you and your family members eligible for this coverage.
+The terms You and Your mean you and your family members enrolled in this plan and eligible for this coverage.
 We, Us, and Our refer to HMSA.

 The term Provider means an approved physician or other practitioner who provides you with health care services.
 Your provider may also be the place where you get services, such as a hospital or extended care facility.
 Also, your provider may be a supplier of health care products, such as a home or durable medical equipment supplier.